More of the Music of David Crosby

 - Dramatically more energy,

-- Dramatically more size (wide and tall),
+- Dramatically more size (width and height),

 - Records lacking in warmth,